Munich at a Glance

 Since having a personal contact in a company often means having your foot in the door, networking is an essential part of job hunting.
 Once you seriously consider working in Munich, you could expand your business network by attending one of the many annual trade fairs in Munich.

-Moreover, both the German chambers of commerce and the Bavaria International organization organize events with the aim of strengthening foreign trade for German or Bavarian enterprises.
-Last but not least, the Bavaria International association has set up the Key Technologies in Bavaria database to promote specialized small and middle enterprises.
-If you have a specialized skill set, these companies – in addition to global players like Microsoft or BMW – might be potential employers for working in Munich, or finding a job in Bavaria in general.
+Moreover, both the German chambers of commerce and Bayern International organize events with the aim of strengthening foreign trade for German and Bavarian enterprises.
+The Bayern International association has also set up the Key Technologies in Bavaria database to promote specialized small and middle enterprises.
+If you have a specialized skill set, these companies — in addition to global players like Microsoft or BMW — might be potential employers for working in Munich, or finding a job in Bavaria in general.

 Also make sure to take a look at the articles in the Jobs & Business Category of our Extended Guide to Germany.
 Here you can find advice and information on various topics, including German business culture, job applications and self-employment in Germany.

 Last but not least, if you think of working in Munich, you should have your academic and professional qualifications recognized in Germany.
-For further questions on how this works, please contact this government hotline (+49-30-1815-1111, Monday-Friday, 9am-3 pm) or have a look at the relevant flyer issued by the Federal Office for Migration and Refugees.
+The Federal Office for Migration and Refugees offers a service providing information about the relevant authority to recognize your qualifications dependent on your profession.

 In Munich, there is also a separate office where skilled immigrants can get advice on having their qualifications recognized in Germany.
-Please contact them via phone or email for a preliminary consultation and a personal appointment.
+You can find out more about this service and what information is provided on the Munich portal website.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.